SmashedFrenzy16/SmashedFrenzy16/README.md

 Special News: Thank you all for helping me get to 30 subscribers on YouTube!
 It took a long time, but hopefully we can get to 1000 soon!
 So please help by subscribing!

-What's New: InvenMania is in developement and Blender addons developement has started!
+What's New: InvenMania is in developement and Blender addons developement (and collaborations with CodeMaster7000 on that) has started!

 Note: I will also start developement of Godot game engine projects very soon.